Splunk (NASDAQ:SPLK) Given New $175.00 Price Target at Jefferies Financial Group

-Splunk (NASDAQ:SPLK) had its price objective lowered by Jefferies Financial Group from $240.00 to $175.00 in a research report issued on Tuesday, The Fly reports.
-The firm presently has a “buy” rating on the software company’s stock.
-Jefferies Financial Group’s price target points to a potential upside of 53.01% from the company’s current price.
-The analysts noted that the move was a valuation call.
+Splunk (NASDAQ:SPLK) had its target price reduced by Jefferies Financial Group from $240.00 to $175.00 in a research report report published on Monday morning, Benzinga reports.
+They currently have a buy rating on the software company’s stock.

-A number of other equities research analysts have also recently issued reports on SPLK.
-Mizuho dropped their price target on shares of Splunk from $180.00 to $135.00 and set a “neutral” rating on the stock in a research note on Thursday, May 13th.
-KeyCorp reissued a “sector weight” rating and set a $179.00 target price on shares of Splunk in a research note on Thursday, April 22nd.
-DA Davidson lowered their price objective on Splunk from $177.00 to $156.00 and set a “neutral” rating on the stock in a report on Thursday, March 4th.
-Credit Suisse Group began coverage on Splunk in a research report on Tuesday, March 16th.
-They issued an “outperform” rating and a $200.00 target price on the stock.
-Finally, The Goldman Sachs Group reaffirmed a “buy” rating and set a $215.00 target price (down previously from $240.00) on shares of Splunk in a research note on Thursday, March 4th.
-One equities research analyst has rated the stock with a sell rating, thirteen have assigned a hold rating and twenty-two have given a buy rating to the stock.
-The stock currently has an average rating of “Buy” and an average price target of $200.69.
+A number of other analysts have also commented on the stock.
+Robert W. Baird lowered their target price on shares of Splunk from $215.00 to $200.00 and set an outperform rating for the company in a report on Wednesday, March 10th.
+Barclays reduced their price target on shares of Splunk from $220.00 to $206.00 and set an overweight rating on the stock in a research report on Wednesday, March 10th.
+Mizuho reduced their price target on shares of Splunk from $180.00 to $135.00 and set a neutral rating on the stock in a research report on Thursday, May 13th.
+KeyCorp reissued a sector weight rating and set a $179.00 price target on shares of Splunk in a research report on Thursday, April 22nd.
+Finally, The Goldman Sachs Group reissued a buy rating and set a $215.00 price target (down from $240.00) on shares of Splunk in a research report on Thursday, March 4th.
+Fourteen investment analysts have rated the stock with a hold rating and twenty have issued a buy rating to the company’s stock.
+The stock currently has an average rating of Buy and a consensus target price of $198.18.

-In other Splunk news, CAO Timothy Emanuelson sold 354 shares of the firm’s stock in a transaction that occurred on Tuesday, March 16th.
-The shares were sold at an average price of $140.01, for a total value of $49,563.54.
-Following the completion of the transaction, the chief accounting officer now owns 19,923 shares of the company’s stock, valued at approximately $2,789,419.23.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, CEO Douglas Merritt sold 15,456 shares of the business’s stock in a transaction on Monday, April 12th.
-The stock was sold at an average price of $145.00, for a total value of $2,241,120.00.
-Following the transaction, the chief executive officer now directly owns 323,684 shares of the company’s stock, valued at $46,934,180.
+In other news, CAO Timothy Emanuelson sold 354 shares of the business’s stock in a transaction dated Tuesday, March 16th.
+The shares were sold at an average price of $140.01, for a total transaction of $49,563.54.
+Following the transaction, the chief accounting officer now directly owns 19,923 shares in the company, valued at approximately $2,789,419.23.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, SVP Timothy Tully sold 10,391 shares of the business’s stock in a transaction dated Tuesday, March 16th.
+The stock was sold at an average price of $140.84, for a total transaction of $1,463,468.44.
+Following the transaction, the senior vice president now owns 113,389 shares in the company, valued at $15,969,706.76.
 The disclosure for this sale can be found here.
-Insiders sold 55,535 shares of company stock valued at $7,835,915 in the last 90 days.
-Company insiders own 0.34% of the company’s stock.
+Insiders have sold a total of 55,535 shares of company stock worth $7,835,915 over the last 90 days.
+0.27% of the stock is owned by company insiders.

 About Splunk

-Splunk Inc develops and markets software solutions that enable organizations to gain real-time operational intelligence in the United States and internationally.
-The company offers Splunk Enterprise, a real-time data platform, which include collection, indexing, search, reporting, analysis, alerting, monitoring, and data management capabilities; and Splunk Cloud, a cloud service for machine data.
+Splunk Inc provides software and cloud solutions that deliver and operationalize insights from the data generated by digital systems in the United States and internationally.
+The company offers Splunk Platform, a real-time data platform comprising collection, streaming, indexing, search, reporting, analysis, machine learning, alerting, monitoring, and data management capabilities.

 Receive News & Ratings for Splunk Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Splunk and related companies with MarketBeat.com's FREE daily email newsletter.